Nkovaturient/Nkovaturient/README.md

 ### **🚀Status Quo🚀**

-- 🟢 Working on dApp
+- 🟢 Working on dApp- *LOOTERE will bridge stock trading, crypto services, and real-time financial data, encouraging broader financial participation while securing both profits and insights for end-users and managers.*
 - ✅Seeking Collaboration on building an innovative solutions relating specifically to this arenas:-

     -  `DAPP web creatively instrumental in tackling few inconsistency of 21st century. `